Harshal0902/Rudra/README.md

-# DSCWOW_Rudra
+#Rudra
 RUDRA is a responsive web application for Police and Public Assistance.
-Refer RUDRA.pptx for more information.

 ## Demo Link
 https://rudraweb.netlify.app/